 Soundproofing Interior Walls

-dB-Bloc is your how to solution for soundproofing interior walls and ceilings. dB-Bloc is an ultra thin, ultra dense sound barrier membrane designed to layer behind drywall to help deaden sound bleeding through common wall and common floor/ceiling assembly systems.
-The net effect of this heavy soundproofing membrane is to deaden structure born vibrations by adding mass to your existing surface.
+dB-Bloc is your how-to solution for sound deadening interior walls and ceilings. dB-Bloc is an ultra-thin, ultra-dense sound barrier membrane designed to layer behind drywall to help deaden sound bleeding through common wall and common floor/ceiling assembly systems.
+The net effect of this heavy wall soundproofing membrane is to deaden structure born vibrations by adding mass to your existing surface.
 The density of dB-Bloc will impede your vibrations and lower the level of sound wave energy that is able to transfer through your common surface to the adjoining space you seek to protect.

 Questions?
 Call 1-800-638-9355

 The success of your dB-Bloc treatment will depend on how you use it.
 It is not enough to simply tack this sound barrier membrane to your surface like wallpaper and drywall over it.
 The goal is to embed the density of this material into a layering system that will include a disconnection in your wall or ceiling assembly.
 The interior wall soundproofing treatment applies to new build, remodel, or existing finished perimeter wall or ceiling surfaces.
 The density of dB-Bloc will force the collapse of vibration, much like placing the flat of your hand on a tuning fork, a wine glass, a guitar string or the face of a drum.
 If the object can’t vibrate, it can’t conduct and pass sound waves.
 For more information on your dB-Bloc application, check these links:See Wall Treatment See Ceiling Treatment